 Why Does the AC Take So Long to Cool Down the House?

-When it’s sizzling outside, you rely on your air conditioner to keep things cool inside.
-But is your AC taking forever to cool down the house?
-This is typical on sweltering days, which push your air conditioner harder than usual.
-However, if it’s not particularly hot outside and your AC is still having a hard time, your cooling equipment could have a problem.
-Follow these tips to help you troubleshoot the issue.
+When it’s sizzling outside, you trust your air conditioner to keep things comfortable inside.
+But is your air conditioning taking forever to cool down the house?
+This is familiar on sweltering days, which strain your air conditioner harder than usual.
+However, if it’s not particularly hot outside and your cooling is still having a tough time, your air conditioning may have a problem.
+Follow these tips to help you resolve the problem.

 Dirty Air Filter

-A clogged filter is the most frequent reason an air conditioner takes too long to cool down the house.
-The purpose of a filter is to trap airborne debris that could damage sensitive HVAC equipment.
-More efficient filters even capture tiny airborne contaminants to improve indoor air quality
+A clogged filter is the most frequent reason an air conditioning system needs more time to lower the temperature of the house.
+The function of a filter is to catch airborne pollutants that may harm sensitive HVAC equipment.
+More effective filters even capture tiny airborne particles to improve indoor air quality

-Eventually, the filter becomes clogged with dust, pet hair, and textile fibers, restricting airflow.
-Besides making your air conditioner take longer to cool down the house, this issue can also produce higher energy bills, increased wear and tear, and overheating.
+Eventually, the filter becomes clogged with dust, pet hair, and textile fibers, reducing the flow of air.
+Besides making an air conditioning system take more time to cool down the house, this issue can also lead to higher energy bills, increased wear and tear, and overheating.

-Solution: Check your air filter once a month and replace it if it appears dirty.
-Don’t wait longer than three months to change the filter or follow the manufacturer’s recommendations.
-If you’re not sure where your air filter is located, talk to your HVAC technician at your next service visit.
+Solution: Check your air filter once a month and change it if it seems dirty.
+Don’t wait past three months to change the filter or follow the manufacturer’s recommendations.
+If you’re not sure where an air filter is located, talk to your HVAC technician at your next service appointment.

 Improper Thermostat Settings

-Your thermostat must be compatible with your air conditioner to function properly.
-Then, you have to set it correctly to maintain a comfortable temperature.
-Using a programmable or Wi-Fi thermostat provides the best results.
+Your thermostat must be compatible with your cooling to function correctly.
+Then, you need to set it correctly to reach a comfortable temperature.
+Using a programmable or Wi-Fi thermostat offers the best results.

-Solution: If you want to upgrade your thermostat, want help learning about programmable features, or don’t feel comfortable programming a thermostat yourself, contact an HVAC technician at Air Engineers Service Experts for help.
+Solution: If you want to replace your thermostat, require help learning about programmable settings, or aren’t comfortable programming a thermostat on your own, contact an HVAC technician at Service Experts Heating, Air Conditioning & Plumbing for help.

 Dirty Evaporator Coil

-Split-system air conditioners have an indoor unit and an outdoor unit.
-The indoor unit contains the evaporator coil, which absorbs heat from the air via the refrigerant.
-It’s hard for the refrigerant to absorb heat effectively if the evaporator coil is grimy, making it take longer to lower the temperature of your house.
+Split-system air conditioners need an indoor unit and an outdoor unit.
+The indoor unit houses the evaporator coil, which collects heat from the air via the refrigerant.
+It’s more difficult for the refrigerant to soak up heat efficiently if the evaporator coil is filthy, making it take longer to cool your house.

-Solution: Contact our HVAC specialists to clean and tune up your air conditioner.
-Part of this visit consists of clearing away dust and grime from the evaporator coil to improve cooling performance.
+Solution: Call our HVAC experts to clean and tune up your air conditioner.
+An important part of this maintenance includes clearing away debris and grime from the evaporator coil to boost cooling performance.

 Dirty or Obstructed Outdoor Unit

-Your AC system’s cooling cycle involves transporting warm refrigerant to the outdoor unit, where it expels heat into the outdoor air.
-However, if the outdoor unit is dirty or surrounded by encroaching yard waste, the cooling process may be less successful.
+The cooling cycle will require transporting warm refrigerant to the outdoor unit, where it exhausts heat into the outdoor air.
+That said, if the outdoor unit is dirty or covered with encroaching plants, the cooling cycle might be less successful.

-Solution: Gently hose off the outdoor unit to remove dust, cobwebs, pine needles and grass clippings.
-Then, trim back bushes to a minimum of 12 inches from the unit to improve airflow.
+Solution: Gently hose down the outdoor unit to eliminate dust, cobwebs, pine needles and grass clippings.
+Then, trim back bushes to around 12 inches from the unit to boost ventilation.

 Refrigerant Leak

-Refrigerant is the key to a cool home.
-Usually, this substance flows in a closed loop between the indoor and outdoor units.
-If a leak develops and your air conditioner loses refrigerant, it becomes less capable of absorbing and releasing heat from your home.
+Refrigerant is vital to a cool home.
+Normally, this substance moves in a closed loop back and forth between the indoor and outdoor units.
+If a leak occurs and your AC loses refrigerant, it becomes less capable of absorbing and releasing heat from your home.

-Solution: Only a licensed technician can repair refrigerant leaks and recharge the system.
-If you suspect this problem, call our HVAC pros for help right away.
+Solution: Only a licensed technician can fix refrigerant leaks and replenish the system.
+If you believe your AC is struggling with this problem, get in touch with our HVAC pros for help right away.

 Leaky Ductwork

-Air ducts are the arteries and veins of your HVAC system.
-A leak on either the return or supply side can make your air conditioner work harder and longer to cool your home.
+Air ducts are vital to your HVAC system.
+A leak in either the return or supply side could make your air conditioner run harder and longer to cool your home.

-Solution: If you notice uneven temperatures and excessive dust throughout the house, contact Air Engineers Service Experts to take a look at your ventilation.
+Solution: If you notice uneven temperatures and high amounts of dust in the house, contact Service Experts Heating, Air Conditioning & Plumbing to inspect your ductwork.
 Duct sealing or replacement can fix the problem.

 Dirty or Blocked Air Vents

-Cooled air can only circulate throughout your home if the air vents are open and unobstructed.
-Closing too many vents can even throw off the system’s balance, leading to increased breakdowns and repair costs.
+Conditioned air can only circulate around your home as long as the vents are open and free from any obstructions.
+Shutting too many vents can even disrupt the system’s balance, contributing to more breakdowns and repair costs.

-Solution: Check the vents in each room, making sure they’re open and unblocked by furniture, rugs or curtains.
+Solution: Inspect the vents in every room, ensuring they’re open and unblocked by furniture, rugs or curtains.

-Did you install your air conditioning more than 10 to 15 years ago?
-As it ages, the AC becomes less efficient and may fail to maintain a comfortable home.
-Additionally, have you recently completed a home addition or made other modifications?
-This could result in an undersized air conditioner that can’t keep up with demand.
+Did you set up your cooling more than 10 to 15 years ago?
+As time passes, the system becomes less efficient and can be unable to maintain a comfortable home.
+Likewise, have you recently built a home extension or made other alterations?
+This might leave you with an undersized air conditioner that will struggle to keep up with demand.

-Solution: The only fix for an aging or undersized air conditioner is to replace it.
+Solution: The only fix for an aging or undersized air conditioner is to swap it out.
 Trust our licensed HVAC technicians to size and install your new unit for comfort and efficiency.

-If your troubleshooting efforts prove ineffective, it’s time to call in the HVAC pros at Air Engineers Service Experts.
-We provide fast, efficient services to get your AC back up and running as quickly as possible.
-Rest assured that our technicians follow the highest standards of care to ensure your long-term comfort.
+If your troubleshooting still proves ineffective, feel free to bring in the HVAC pros at Service Experts Heating, Air Conditioning & Plumbing.
+We deliver fast, efficient service to get your cooling back up and running as quickly as possible.
+Rest assured that our technicians practice the highest standards of support to ensure your long-term comfort.
 Contact us to schedule air conditioning repair or other HVAC services today.

 Savings For You